Hand Woven Rattan Caning History

 I own an old Shanghai rocking chair that has a woven seat.
 The woven seats, including caning, were common throughout all kinds of antique furniture, especially furniture in the European colonies in Asia.

-An old Shanghai rocking chair that has a woven seat.
+A caning chair that has a woven seat.

 You can find many classic ancient Chinese opium beds with a woven mat on the bed.
-There are many reasons for this; one is that it was more hygienic to have a woven matt.
+There are many reasons for this; one is that it was more hygienic to have a woven mattress.
 Another was that it was simply cooler to sleep on a bed with a mat than to have a mattress stuffed with straw or horsehair.

 Also, the caning chairs spread to the United States or the Americas as the English and others started bringing their furniture to the American colonies.
-So caning was also found in the Americas.
+So, caning was also found in the Americas.

-Michael Thonet (1859) – Cafe Chair No 14 Or Bistro Chair
+Michael Thonet (1859) – Cafe Chair No. 14 Or Bistro Chair

 We can not talk about the history of caning chairs without mentioning Michael Thonet’s No 14 Cafe Chair, which had a caned seat.
 By the mid-19th century, caning became one of the most popular seat materials.
 Thanks to Michael Thonet’s No 14 chair, so did his bistro chair.